madetech/blog/posts/when_to_avoid_the_DRY_principle.md

-# When to avoid the DRY principle in your tests
+# When to avoid the DRY principle

 The Don't Repeat Yourself principle is probably one of the most widely recognised software design patterns out there.
 Most beginners in the industry